dmentipl/multigrain/manuscript/README.md

 Uses the MNRAS template from Overleaf.

-To make the manuscript type
+Make the manuscript with

 ```
-latexmk
+make
 ```